-4 apartments in a historic district
+4-unit apartment building in a designated historic district

 location: lima, peru